-"NRS 394.449 Requirements of policy for refunds by institutions.
+"NRS 394.449 Requirements of policy for refunds by institutions. ii who paid the tuition within 15 calendar days after the: Date of cancellation by a student of his or her enrollment; Date of termination by the institution of the enrollment of a student; absence: or Last day of attendance of a student, whichever is applicable.

-- 1 Each postsecondary educational institution shall have a policy for refunds which at least provides: - That if the institution has substantially failed to furnish the training program agreed upon in the enrollment agreement, the institution shall refund to a student all the money the student has paid. - That if a student cancels his or her enrollment before the start of the training program, the institution shall refund to the student all the money the student has paid, minus 10 percent of the tuition agreed upon in the enrollment agreement or \$150, whichever is less. - That if a student withdraws or is expelled by the institution after the start of the training program and before the completion of more than 60 percent of the program, the institution shall refund to the student a pro rata amount of the tuition agreed upon in the enrollment agreement, minus 10 percent of the tuition agreed upon in the enrollment agreement or \$1500, whichever is less. - That if a student withdraws or is expelled by the institution after completion of more than 60 percent of the training program, the institution is not required to refund the student any money and may charge the student the entire cost of the tuition agreed upon in the enrollment agreement. - If a refund is owed pursuant to subsection 1, the institution shall pay the refund to the person or entity who paid the tuition within 15 calendar days after the: - Date of cancellation by a student of his or her enrollment; - ii Date of termination by the institution of the enrollment of a student; - iii Last day of an authorized leave of absence if a student fails to return after the period of authorized absence; or - iv Last day of attendance of a student, whichever is applicable.
+Each postsecondary educational institution shall have a policy for refunds which at least provides:

+That if the institution has substantially failed to furnish the training program agreed upon in the enrollment agreement, the institution shall refund to a student all the money the student has paid.

+That if a student cancels his or her enrollment before the start of the training program, the institution shall refund to the student all the money the student has paid, minus 10 percent of the tuition agreed upon in the enrollment agreement or \$150, whichever is less.

+That if a student withdraws or is expelled by the institution after the start of the training program and before the completion of more than 60 percent of the program, the institution shall refund to the student a pro rata amount of the tuition agreed upon in the enrollment agreement, minus 10 percent of the tuition agreed upon in the enrollment agreement or \$1500, whichever is less.

+That if a student withdraws or is expelled by the institution after completion of more than 60 percent of the training program, the institution is not required to refund the student any money and may charge the student the entire cost of the tuition agreed upon in the enrollment agreement.

+If a refund is owed pursuant to subsection 1, the institution shall pay the refund to the person or entity

+Last day of an authorized leave of absence if a student fails to return after the period of authorized